 Government responses all over the Asia-Pacific region have highlighted the reliance of urban areas on cheap rural labour migration and societies’ deficiencies in social welfare protection.
 The demonstrated lack of people-centred city planning should become a starting point for future improvements.

-Anna Julia Fiedler is a Hong Kong-based freelance researcher and member of the editorial board of the German area studies magazine “Asien”, by the German Society for Asian Studies (DGA).
-She holds a Master’s degree in Asian Studies from Leiden University and a BA in East Asian Studies, Sinology, Political Sciences as well as Social and Cultural Anthropology from the Freie Universität Berlin.
+Anna Julia Fiedler is a Hong Kong-based freelance researcher and member of the editorial board of the German area studies magazine, Asien, of the German Society for Asian Studies.
+She holds a Masters in Asian Studies from Leiden University and a Bachelor of Arts in East Asian Studies, Sinology, Political Sciences as well as Social and Cultural Anthropology from the Freie Universität Berlin.

 The views expressed in this blog series are not necessarily those of FES.

 This website gives you regular updates of FES regional projects and activities across our Asia country offices.

 It offers news articles on current debates and a range of research publications and policy briefs to download.